martosaur/posthog-elixir/MIGRATION.md

 ### Decide v4 - Feature Flags

-PostHog is consistently upgrading our internal data representation so that's better for customers each and every time.
+PostHog is consistently upgrading our internal data representation so that it's better for users each and every time.
 We've recently launched a new version of our `/decide` endpoint called `v4`.
 This endpoint is slightly different, which caused a small change in behavior for our flags.

-`PostHog.FeatureFlag` previously included a key `value` that to represent the internal structure of a flag.
+`PostHog.FeatureFlag` previously included a key `value` to represent the internal structure of a flag.
 It was renamed to `payload` to:

 1. better represent the fact that it can be both an object and a boolean
 2. align it more closely with our other SDKs